 - What courses will likely be offered by the faculty member over the time of the plan?
 (It is understood that departmental needs may result in a change to the plan due to staffing or enrollment pattern changes, etc.) - What is the plan for developmental peer observation that meets the needs of the faculty member vis-à-vis their current skills and competencies as teachers?
 (This should be as specific as possible.) - o What is the plan for evaluative peer observation?
-(This could be in accordance with the College's Peer Observation Guidelines.) - o What are faculty development needs (mentoring, pedagogical workshops, course development, etc.) related to teaching?
+(This could be in accordance with the College's Peer Observation Guidelines.) o What are faculty development needs (mentoring, pedagogical workshops, course development, etc.) related to teaching?
 What resources are needed to meet these needs?
-What is the plan for obtaining these resources?

-Scholarship/Creative Work

-- What are the faculty member's scholarship/creative work goals for this period?
-(These goals should be reasonable, attainable, and help move the candidate toward successful reappointment, tenure and/or promotion.) - What conferences or other professional development opportunities will the faculty member engage? - o Will the faculty member seek internal or external funding to support scholarship/creative work?
-What is the plan to apply for these funds? - o What sorts of support/mentoring (both internal/external to the institution) does the faculty member need to help realize these goals?
-What is the plan to obtain this support?
+What is the plan for obtaining these resources? - Scholarship/Creative Work o What are the faculty member's scholarship/creative work goals for this period?
+(These goals should be reasonable, attainable, and help move the candidate toward successful reappointment, tenure and/or promotion.) - What conferences or other professional development opportunities will the faculty member engage? - Will the faculty member seek internal or external funding to support scholarship/creative work?
+What is the plan to apply for these funds? - What sorts of support/mentoring (both internal/external to the institution) does the faculty member need to help realize these goals?
+What is the plan to obtain this support? - Service o When does the faculty member plan to complete their governance cycle?
+When does this service best fit with the other components of the plan? - What sorts of service complements the faculty member's teaching and scholarship/creative work goals? - What leadership opportunities exist and what leadership aspirations do the faculty member have?
+If applicable, what kind of leadership training would be useful to the faculty member to help meet these goals?